trizen/menutray/INSTALL.md

 - for creating a Gtk3 menu, simply append `-gtk3` to one of the above commands.
 - to load an already generated menu, run `menutray` without any arguments.

+### Locale support:

+- If [File::DesktopEntry](https://metacpan.org/pod/File::DesktopEntry) is installed, `menutray` will use it to provide locale support.

 ### Customizing: